wp-plugins/the-events-calendar-extension-registration/README.txt

 == Frequently Asked Questions ==

-1. How do I show the registration button?
+=1.
+How do I show the registration button?=

 Insert the shortcode [wpecr_registration_button] on the event page (of 'The Events Calendar')

-2. Why do I get a 404 page after clicking the registration button?
+=2.
+Why do I get a 404 page after clicking the registration button?=

 You forgot to create a page for the registration form with the slug "/registration/" and insert the shortcode [wpecr_registration].

-3. I'm interested in a PRO version, a new feature for the plugin or I have another questions, how can I get in contact?
+=3.
+I'm interested in a PRO version, a new feature for the plugin or I have another questions, how can I get in contact?=

 Just write us an email wordpress@e-colori.com or leave a comment on the plugins page.

+=Support Us=
 Support the future development of the plugin with feature requests, translations and donations. go to: http://e-colori.com/wordpress-plugins/the-events-calendar-extension-registration